Welcome to the VCU Adult Cystic Fibrosis Program!

 Adult CF Program Team

-Because Cystic Fibrosis is a multi-organ system disease that affects the lives of both the patient and his/her family, the Adult CF Program Team includes a healthcare professionals.
+Because Cystic Fibrosis is a multi-organ system disease that affects the lives of both the patient and his/her family, the Adult CF Program Team includes multi-disciplinary healthcare professionals working together to fully meet any and all needs of our patients and families.

 We have one CF physician who is responsible for pulmonary care in both the outpatient clinic and in-patient management of adult patients with CF in central virginia.
 In addition to caring for patients, our physician participate in laboratory research and direct both investigator-initiated clinical trials and those initiated through the CF TDN.
 Our physician strive to provide optimal clinical care for our patients while conducting research that will increase our understanding of CF and improve the lives of our patients.